 SA Objective Sum- mary Commentary Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity and community well-being. + The policy ensures that the goals of this Sustainability Objective with regard to protecting and enhancing the landscape are met.
-Locate developments so as to minimise the demand for travel, especially by private car.
-0 The policy is unlikely to prove relevant to this Sustainability Objective.
+Locate developments so as to minimise the demand for travel, 0 The policy is unlikely to prove relevant to this Sustainability Objective.